ethereum/EIPs/EIPS/eip-1.md

 ### EIP Process

-The following is the overall standardization process for all EIPs in all tracks.
-The diagram shows all of the states a document can be in and the transitions beteen those states.
+The following is the full, default standardization process for all EIPs in all tracks.
+The diagram shows all of the  stages a document can be in and the transitions beteen those states.

 ![EIP Status Diagram](../assets/eip-1/EIP-process-update.jpg)

-*Note: For Core EIPs only Draft, Withdrawn, and Final are used in the Preamble.
-In between them, the Core Developers are responsible for their own process.*
+***For Working Groups only Draft, Final, and Withdrawn are used in the Preamble.
+While a document is a Draft the working group is responsible for its process.***

+All other proposals will move through all stages of this process.

 #### Idea